roman-milk/roman-milk.github.io/the-gym-12.md

+===

- ****** The Gym ****** byJust_Plain_Bob© Brad was already gone when I got home so on the off chance that I would be having dinner with Rob I selected a bra and panty set that I had purchased at Victoria's Secret to tantalize Brad but which he would now never see and then I pulled on a dress that showed my legs to their best advantage.
+Brad was already gone when I got home so on the off chance that I would be having dinner with Rob I selected a bra and panty set that I had purchased at Victoria's Secret to tantalize Brad but which he would now never see and then I pulled on a dress that showed my legs to their best advantage.
 I put my sexiest heels in a tote bag.
 I'd put them on after work if I was going to meet Rob.
 For work I chose a pair of flats.

  Ten minutes after getting to work I was on the phone to Brad.
 "I don't remember honey.
 Did you say you were going to be working late tonight?"